Theralink® Tumor Biomarker Platform

 This highly sensitive analysis empowers physicians to make better treatment decisions by giving a greater degree of certainty as to whether a specific drug will work in treating a specific patient, as well as informing a physician whether a chemotherapy treatment is unlikely to be effective.
-This information potentially allows the patient to forego the devastating side effects of cytotoxic treatments that are unlikely to deliver clinically meaningful benefit, while guiding physicians to prescribing treatments likely to yield maximum benefit.
+This is also effective in patient selection in biopharmaceutical’s clinical trials.
+The information potentially allows the patient to forego the devastating side effects of cytotoxic treatments that are unlikely to deliver clinically meaningful benefits, while guiding physicians to prescribing treatments likely to yield maximum results.

-Theralink measures phosphorylated proteins in tumor tissue.
+Theralink® measures phosphorylated proteins in tumor tissue.
 Phosphorylated proteins represent active targets for drugs.
-For further information please visit the website of Avant's wholly-owned subsidiary Theranostics Health in which the technology is housed at www.theranosticshealth.com

 - BREAST CANCER